Choose what you need and check out. No subscription required.

 Designed to fit most bodies comfortably without the guesswork.

-Flat fit design and placement allows you to enjoy intimacy without the mess.
+Flat fit design and placement mean you can enjoy period sex, without the mess.

-Premium, ultra-soft medical grade silicone, made in the USA.
-Patent-pending.
+Premium, ultra-soft medical grade silicone, Made in the USA

 I saw blood in the toilet when I used the restroom.
 Is my disc leaking?